oliviaiscool/GetBig/README.md

 ## Objective
 For as long as possible, avoid the red blocks on the ground and get the highest possible score.
-Collect multiplier in order to get higher scores.
-Complete missions to unlock higher multiplier.
+When tall blue walls appear, tap right to get large enough to crash through them.

 ## Gameplay Mechanics
 Players can only jump and change their height.
-Multiplier hangs in the air, not affected by gravity.

 When the player becomes taller, they get heavier and are not able to jump.

 ## Level Design
 There is only one level, because it's an infinite runner.
 Obstacles are scrolled in, at varying heights.
-Occasionally, multiplier will appear in the sky.
+Very rarely, multiplier will appear on the floor to pick up.

 ##Technical

 ### Scenes
 1. Start
 2. Gameplay
 3. Game Over
+4. Credits
+5. Tutorial

 ### Controls/Input

-* Tap to jump
+* Tap left to jump
-* Press magic button to change heights
+* Tap right to change heights

 ### Classes/CCBs
 * Scenes
 	* Start
+	* Tutorial
 	* Gameplay
 	* Game Over
 *Nodes/Sprites